Consolidated Credit Canada – Legit Debt Relief Service? Read Our Review…

 Can They Help Clear Your Debt?

-In short: Yes.
-They can!
+Yes.
 They are Canada’s largest non-profit when it comes to debt consolidation and relief.
 Also, they are NOT a lender, so you can rest assured that they won’t be selling you any high-interest consolidation loans like many other Canadian ‘debt relief companies.’

 Consolidated Credit’s main avenue to reduce your debt is by reducing or eliminating interest, and/or by creating a Debt Management Plan (DMP), amongst other strategies.